Harvard H. Ellis Technical High School

 613 Upper Maple Street Danielson, CT 06239 (860) 412-7500

 H.H.
 Ellis is located in the northeast corner of Connecticut abutting the Danielson Airport.
 Over five hundred high school students attend the day school program.

-Our ten trade offerings focus on excellence, craftsmanship, work-readiness, and skills for rapid advancement.
-Our academic offerings in partnership with Quinebaug Valley Community College in Danielson and Three Rivers Community College in Norwich offer high school juniors and seniors the opportunity to receive college credit for select high school courses.
+Its ten trade offerings focus on excellence, craftsmanship, work-readiness, and skills for rapid advancement.
+Academic offerings in partnership with Quinebaug Valley Community College in Danielson and Three Rivers Community College in Norwich offer high school juniors and seniors the opportunity to receive college credit for select high school courses.
 H.H.
 Ellis proudly boasts of a full complement of student activities.

 Marianapolis Preparatory School

 26 Chase Road Thompson, CT 06277 (860) 923-9565

 Marianapolis was established in 1926 under the sponsorship of the Congregation of Marians of the Immaculate Conception.
 Originally called St. Mary’s College, the school embraced a mission of preparing young men to take leadership roles in society and the Catholic Church.

 The school became coeducational in 1974, opening with 108 students, 8 of whom were female.
 By 1975, female enrollment increased substantially, and women began competing on their own interscholastic athletics teams.
 The school population has continued to grow and diversify throughout the new millennium; enrollment has remained steadily at about half-male, half-female.